bitst0rm-pub/Formatter/README.md

 ### 4. APIs:

 The entire set of Formatter APIs can be found in the file: `core > common.py`<br/>
-Responsible for handling plugin modules is the class: `class Module(object)`<br/>
+Responsible for handling plugin modules is the class: `class Module(object)`:
-Starting from version 1.1.0, all previous APIs have been deprecated.
-Please update to the new APIs accordingly:

 - Essentially for the `def get_cmd(self)` function: